UMN-LATIS/elevator/docs/using-drawers.md

 # Working with Drawers

+Drawers are user-defined groups of assets.
+Given appropriate permissions, users of your instance can create drawers, add assets to those drawers, and share them with other users.
+Drawers can also store video excerpts - clips of longer videos which can be linked to directly.

 ## Creating Drawers

 To create a drawer, begin by browsing to an asset you’d like to store in a drawer.
 Then select “Drawers” and “Add to Drawer”